Accra St. Lucia Dish

 A plate of green fig and saltfish with avocado sides.

-St. Lucians refer to green bananas as fig. Green bananas are very popular on the Island and has been an integral part of the local diet for a very long time.
+St. Lucians refer to green bananas as fig. Green bananas are very popular on the Island and have been an integral part of the local diet for a long time.
 They are also St Lucia’s main export.

 The Green Figs and Saltfish dish is prepared by cooking the green bananas separately in salted water with garlic cloves.
-The Codfish is boil several times to remove the excess salt.
-It is then flaked and cooked again with lots of seasonings, diced tomatoes, and other local ingredients depending on the variation of the recipe.
+The Codfish is boiled several times to remove the excess salt.
+It is then flaked and cooked again with lots of seasonings, diced tomatoes, and other local ingredients, depending on the variation of the recipe.

-Green Figs and Saltfish originated way back during the time of slavery in St. Lucia.
-At that time Green figs were served as food along with salted Codfish because it was a cheap source of food for slaves.
+Green Figs and Saltfish originated during slavery in St. Lucia.
+At that time, green figs were served along with salted codfish because they were cheap.
 Since then, the dish has evolved with many different twists and variations of the recipe.

-You’ll find Green Figs and Saltfish being prepared a lot during festive celebrations in St Lucia and on the menu of many local restaurants around the Island.
+Green Figs and Saltfish are often prepared during festive celebrations in St Lucia and are on the menu of many local restaurants around the Island.

 3. Fried Plantain